RallyHackathon/TaskDelta/README.md

-Task Delta App
+Task Delta (Actuals vs Estimate) App
 =========================

 ## Overview

-This app filter tasks based on Iteration and provide the Delta between Estimated and Actuals for each task.
+A Rally app that shows a view of tasks filtered by Iteration and calculate the Delta between Estimated and Actuals for each task.

+This app also allows to export the results in to Excel spreadsheet.

+This app uses App SDK 2.0rc1

 ## License